openglbook/openglbook.com/_includes/chapter-4-content.md

 # Drawing a Cube #

-Now that you have a basic knowledge of transformations, let’s apply them and draw a rotating cube to the screen.
-Once again, the program that we created in chapter one serves as the basis for this exercise, so copy `chapter.1.c` (or `chapter.1.3.c` if you’re getting it from the source code repository) to a new file called `chapter.4.1.c`.
+Now that you have a basic knowledge of transformations, let's apply them and draw a rotating cube to the screen.
+Once again, the program that we created in chapter one serves as the basis for this exercise, so copy `chapter.1.c` (or `chapter.1.3.c` if you're getting it from the source code repository) to a new file called `chapter.4.1.c`.

 First, remove all of the `#include` directives from the file, and replace them